-At our past events, we’ve used a ticketing method that helps the movement in the room plus it makes sure that each reader is using the time during the event wisely.
+At our past events, we’ve used a ticketing method that helps the movement in the room and ensures that each reader is able to use their time during the event wisely.
 We don’t want a reader to come and stand in 1 line for 2 hours.
 So we do our best to resolve that issue by ticketing the lines that may have more than 10-15 readers consistently throughout the event.
 By ticketing, it gives the reader a placeholder of a sort so that they can wander the room and visit other authors while waiting for their number to be called.
 Not all authors will be ticketed.
-In fact, most will not however we’re always ready to ticket if needed.
+In fact, most will not; however, we’re always ready to ticket if needed.

 When entering the event space, the first 10-15 readers at a ticketed table will be allowed to stay put.
 Beyond those 15, you’ll find a volunteer placed at the end of that specific line with color coded and numbered bracelets.
-For example, red might be March, baby blue could be Torre, etc. The bracelets will also show what number you are in that line, so it will read as “March 12” or “Torre 46”, etc. If you do not see a volunteer handing out bracelets for that line, there is no ticketing in place for that author currently and anyone can walk up.
+For example, red might be Easton, baby blue could be Torre, etc. The bracelets will also show what number you are in that line, so it will read as “Easton 12” or “Torre 46”, etc. If you do not see a volunteer handing out bracelets for that line, there is no ticketing in place for that author currently and anyone can walk up to greet that author.

-As you approach, the volunteer will hand you a bracelet.
+As you approach a ticketed line, the volunteer will hand you a bracelet.
 You don’t have to necessarily put it on but pretty please don’t lose it since that is your placeholder for that author.
-If you lose it, you’ll have to get another and that’s no fun. ?
+If you lose it, you’ll have to get another and that’s a bummer.

 Once you have your bracelet, feel free to go wander the room.
 Throughout the event, a few different routes can be taken to find out which number each ticketed line is currently at.
 The easiest method will be via monitors we’ll have setup in the room.
 Think of the screens you find at an airport with the arriving/departing flights.
-Ours will look similar but much larger font so that you can see it from a ways away.
+Ours will look similar but much larger font so that you can hopefully see it from across the room.
 We’ll have a volunteer assigned to update the screens every time a line changes.
-We’ve used this method in Dallas as well as last October at the Big Apple Author Event.
+We’ve used this method at many of our past events.
 It seemed to work fabulously, so I’m crossing my fingers it works as well this go around.
 We’ll also have an announcer who will mention new line numbers, etc. along the way.
 You can also always go back to a line and ask the assigned volunteer what number they’re at.
 They’ll have that info handy and easily accessible for you.

 So in summary, you’ll walk up, receive a bracelet, then go out and meet authors while waiting for your number to be called.
 It sounds confusing when reading about the process but when you’re standing in the event space, it will make complete sense.
 Our goal is for every person to walk away having met every single author they wanted to, and we’ll do everything we can to make sure that happens.